Ming-Hao-Zhang/EMCC-Python/README.md

 # EMCC-Python: High-Performance Implementation of the Empirical Coupled-Channel Model

-This repository contains an optimized Python implementation of the Empirical Coupled-Channel (EMCC) model, designed for the calculation of capture cross sections.
-This project represents a modernization of legacy Fortran source code, aiming to resolve significant computational bottlenecks.
+This repository contains a demo version of an optimized Python implementation of the Empirical Coupled-Channel (EMCC) model, designed for the calculation of capture cross sections.
+This program is provided only as a test version for performance optimization.
+Its implementation details differ from the EMCC model actually used in our paper, and therefore it does not guarantee a complete reproduction of the experimentally measured capture cross sections.

-The primary contribution of this work is a dramatic improvement in computational efficiency.
-Through a combination of modern algorithmic restructuring and hardware-aware optimization, the execution time for complex potential surface scans has been reduced from approximately 7 hours in the original serial implementation to approximately 20 seconds in the current version.
-This speedup factor, exceeding 1200x, allows for rapid parameter sweeping and real-time data analysis that was previously infeasible.
+The primary contribution of this work is an improvement in computational efficiency.
+Through a combination of modern algorithmic restructuring and hardware-aware optimization, the execution time for complex potential surface scans has been reduced from approximately 7 hours in the original Fortran version to approximately 20 seconds in the current version.

 ## Methodological Improvements and Optimization